-Her scholarly work includes more than 250 peer-reviewed journal articles, conference proceedings articles, book chapters, editorials, and conference abstracts (https://scholar.google.com/citations?user=O_0diUoAAAAJ&hl=en).
-Dr. Tourassi is a member of several scientific societies with extensive service records, chaired an international medical imaging conference, served on the technical committees of biomedical informatics conferences, organized and led workshops for international conferences in medical informatics, serves regularly on invited expert panels, and prepared educational material and refresher courses.
+Dr. Tourassi’s research background and interests are in artificial intelligence, scalable data-driven biomedical discovery, high-performance computing, clinical decision support, and human-computer interaction.
+Her scholarly work includes more than 250 peer-reviewed journal articles, conference proceedings articles, book chapters, editorials, and conference abstracts (https://scholar.google.com/citations?user=O_0diUoAAAAJ&hl=en) as well as 15 invention disclosures and patents.
+Her research work has been funded by NIH, DOE, VA, DOD, and various foundations.
+Dr. Tourassi is a member of several scientific societies with extensive service records, has chaired an international medical imaging conference, serves on the technical committees of biomedical informatics, AI, and scientific computing conferences and workshops, and has prepared educational material and refresher courses.
 She has been recognized as a leading expert in her fields of expertise by being appointed Charter member of NIH Study sections and being elected member of the FDA Advisory Committee and review panel on Computer-Aided Diagnosis Devices.
-In 2015 she was elected Fellow of the American Institute of Medical and Biological Engineering (AIMBE) and the American Association of Physicists in Medicine (AAPM) and in 2017 she was elected Fellow of the International Society for Optics and Photonics (SPIE).
-She is also senior member of the Institute of Electrical and Electronics Engineers (IEEE) and the International Neural Network Society (INNS)
+She is elected Fellow of the American Institute of Medical and Biological Engineering (AIMBE), the American Association of Physicists in Medicine (AAPM), the International Society for Optics and Photonics (SPIE), and the American Association for the Advancement of Sciences (AAAS).
+She is also senior member of the Institute of Electrical and Electronics Engineers (IEEE) and the International Neural Network Society (INNS).